Candidate48/junit4Wiki/Pull-Requests.md

 ## Squashing commits

 Sometimes you add further commits to your pull request in order to apply the recommendations of the code review.
-First, you may want to merge from master:

-    git checkout master
-    git fetch upstream
-    git merge upstream/master master
-    git checkout your-branch
-    git merge master
-    git push --set-upstream origin your-branch

 Your commit log may look like this:

     d9b90bc Add feature X
     15c925c Apply code review